TUM-FAF/WP/lab#1/README.md

 By default you have one branch - master.
 I'll review only work from that branch.

-Initially master branch should have two files: .gitignore and README.md.
+Initially master branch should have at least README.md file.
+Later you can add .gitignore file.
 * I recommend to copy .gitignore file from [WP Labs master branch](https://github.com/TUM-FAF/WP).
-Add additional rules in order not to submit unnecessary files to repository.
+Add additional rules in order not to submit unnecessary files to repository. **Do not submit executables and builds.**
 * README.md (can be any other flavoured by GitHub extension) should contain at least the name of course and your name.

 Later you'll have one folder per laboratory work.
 Use **Lab#X** format (where X is laboratory work number).
 More about this you can find on [Submission Process page](https://github.com/TUM-FAF/WP/wiki/Submission-Process).
+An example of how your repository should look like can be seen [here](https://github.com/TUM-FAF/FAF-081-Truhin-Alexandr).

 Before submission you can use other branches to work on your projects.
 You can use other branches in order to require help from me or other classmates.